Accounting Cost-Volume-Profit Analysis

 $3

-Contribution margin is calculated using the earlier formula:
+Contribution margin is calculated by using the earlier formula:

 Contribution = Sales - Variable Costs = $75,000 - $45,000 = $30,000

-Contribution is $30,000, which is the amount remaining after variable costs to contribute towards (cover) fixed costs and profits.
+Contribution is $30,000, which is the amount remaining after variable costs to contribute toward (cover) fixed costs and profits.

 The contribution margin per unit can be determined as shown below: